Secrets of Top Private Eyes

 Security Management Magazine

-Review "This well-researched and thought-out Private
+"This well-researched and thought-out Private Investigator Training Course

-Investigator Training Course helps investigators move easily toward their goals.
+helps Investigators move easily toward their goals.
+Beyond setting out the

-Beyond setting out the nuts and bolts of private investigation, the Course is loaded with insider tips,
+nuts and bolts of private investigation, the Course is loaded with insider tips,

 strategies, and resources." ~ Security Management Magazine